atorres6d5/industry-api/README.md

 Industry is designed to help keep track of houres worked, from individual projects to overall time spent working.

+#features in progress

+1. Workstations
+1. documentation on set up and run directions of jobs on machines

 # Set Up
 fork and clone